-11 years ago today (Aug.
-9, 2003) was a big day for Alan Jackson.
-It was on this day that his duet with Jimmy Buffett, ‘It's Five O'Clock Somewhere,’ hit the top of the charts, where it stayed for eight weeks.
+Fourteen years ago today (Aug.
+9, 2003) was a big day for Alan Jackson: It was on that date that his duet with Jimmy Buffett, "It's Five O'Clock Somewhere," hit the top of the charts, where it stayed for eight weeks.

-‘It's Five O'Clock Somewhere’ was released on June 3, but the fact that Buffett was included in the song was kept as a surprise until the day it hit the airwaves.
+"It's Five O'Clock Somewhere" was released on June 3, 2003; the fact that Buffett was included in the song was kept as a surprise until the day it hit the airwaves.
 Portions of the video for the single were shot in Jupiter, Fla., near one of Jackson's homes.